 Six hundred inhabitants in the Village

 Moresco is located in the Marche region in the province of Fermo with a population of just six hundred inhabitants.
-The village stands on top of a hill overlooking the Aso valley known for fruit and vegetable production.
-We do not have great information of the medieval village, one thing is certain however, that in Roman times there were considerable settlements and, later on during Lombard times, there were fortresses, monasteries and feudal.
+The village stands on top of a hill overlooking the Aso valley known for its fruit and vegetable production.
+We do not have great information about the medieval village, one thing is certain, however, that in Roman times there were considerable settlements and, later on during Lombard times, there were fortresses, monasteries and feudal.

-The heptagonal tower of the twelfth century with Ghibelline battlements (Guelphs and Ghibellines were two opposing fractions of Italian politics of the twelfth century) has a height of twenty-five meters.
-It was originally built as a watch tower for defense, but in later centuries was subject to many changes.
+The heptagonal tower of the twelfth century with Ghibelline battlements (Guelphs and Ghibellines were two opposing factions of Italian politics of the twelfth century) has a height of twenty-five meters.
+It was originally built as a watchtower for defense, but in later centuries was subject to many changes.
 The interior of the tower has a new staircase to go to the roof for a view of the surrounding landscape consisting of hills and valleys of great beauty.

 The culinary specialties of Moresco

 The culinary delights of the borough are the “pizza ficata” made with dried figs, almonds, walnuts, flour, sugar, and cocoa and it is a Christmas cake made by the housewives of the place, in addition to baked pasta “vinci sgrassi”, fried cream and stuffed olives delicacy of the Marche region.